tml/cadmus/Chapter-1/Part V: Methods.md

 Integer age = 5;
 ```

 `age` does not have a method `.parseInt()`.
 You've met many of these methods already.
 Indeed the methods, you've created with the `static` keyword, are static methods.
 If I removed the `static` keyword from them they would not be able to be called by the `main` method.
 The `main` method is a special sort of static method, it is the **execution point** of the program.
-There should only be one execution point in a project, and it must have the **method signature**:
+An execution point must have the **method signature** of:

 ```java
 public static void main(String[] args)